We buy any house in the UK, whatever the condition – tenanted, dilapidated or facing repossession

 Last-minute offer price reductions

-Imagine you’ve accepted an offer from a house buying company.
-You need to sell your house fast in order to stop repossession proceedings.
-The offer you have on the table is just enough to pay off your mortgage, arrears and costs.
+Imagine you’ve accepted an offer from a quick sale firm.
+You need to sell your house fast to stop repossession proceedings.
+An offer on the table is just enough to pay off your mortgage, arrears and costs.
 But the night before completion, the company contacts you to reduce the offer on your home due to ‘unforeseen circumstances’.

-Sadly, this scenario plays out every day in the UK.
-Owners waste several days in the belief that the offer made by a house buyer is set in stone.
-Disreputable companies that buy houses for cash do this because they know you don’t have any options left at such a late stage of the process.
+Sadly, this scenario is common in the UK.
+We see owners waste time in the belief that the offer made by a house buyer is set in stone.
+Disreputable companies that buy properties for cash do this because they know you don’t have many options left at such a late stage of the process.
 And they make a lot of money as a result.

-If you’re facing repossession in a matter of days, you may not have enough time to start the entire selling process from scratch with a different house buyer.
-In this situation, you’d be forced to accept the reduced offer.
-This is, sadly, a practice that affects homeowners in the UK every day.
+If you’re facing repossession in a matter of days, you may not have enough time to start the entire process from scratch with a different property buyer.
+In this situation, you’d be forced to accept the reduced offer, sadly, a practice that affects homeowners in the UK every day.

-So, you’ve been promised (verbally) that the sale of your home will be completed within 10 working days.
-You accept the offer on that basis, as you need to start a new job in a new area in just three weeks.
-But every house sale is different.
+So, if promised (verbally) that your home purchase completes within ten working days, then accept the offer on that basis, as you need to start a new job in a new area in just three weeks.
+But every property sale is different.
 And not even the most experienced property professionals can predict a timescale with such accuracy.

 Scammers and fraudsters promise very short timescales for a reason — to win your business.
 Once you’ve signed an agreement (something you should never do), you’re at the mercy of the house buyer.

-If someone promises to complete the purchase of your home within days, proceed with caution.
+If someone promises to complete the purchase of your home within a week, proceed with caution.
 Research the company and look for examples of such short lead times.
 While a reputable company might estimate the timescale involved, they’d certainly never promise it.

-Once an unscrupulous ‘we buy any home’ company has your attention, they don’t want to lose it to one of their competitors.
+Once an unscrupulous company has your attention, they don’t want to lose it to one of their competitors.
 And they’ll go to enormous lengths to stop that from happening.

-If you’re asked to sign an agreement before a formal valuation has taken place, proceed with caution.
-Ideally, you should be free to compare two or three valuations before choosing the one that’s best for you.
-This might be impossible if you signed up to an exclusivity agreement at the very beginning of the process.
+If you’re asked to sign an agreement with a tie in option before you receive a formal valuation has taken place, then proceed with caution.
+Ideally, you should be free to compare two or three estimates before choosing the one that’s best for you, which might be impossible if you signed up to an exclusivity agreement at the very beginning of the process.

-A lot of house buying companies will go to great lengths to win your business.
-And if that means falsely inflating the value of your home, they will promise ‘we buy and house 100%’, meaning they’ll pay 100% of the property’s value.
-All these companies want to do is to get you to sign a contract at the earliest opportunity.
+A lot of property purchasing firms will go to great lengths to win your business.
+And if that means falsely inflating the value of your home, they will promise 100%’, meaning they’ll pay 100% of the property’s value.
+All they want to do is to get you to sign a contract at the earliest opportunity.
 They might say that the valuation is for a limited period, or that it’s predicated on you signing up today.

-But if you’re fully up to speed with house prices in your area, you’ll be able to spot this type of scam immediately.
-Before you start approaching multiple cash house buyers, do some research to find current selling trends in your area.
-Look for recent house sales data from Zoopla, Rightmove and The Land Registry.
+But if you’re fully up to speed with property prices in your area, you’ll be able to spot this type of scam immediately.
+Before you start approaching multiple house buyers, do some research to find current trends in your area.
+Look for recent house sales data from reputable data publishers, including Zoopla, Rightmove and The Land Registry.

-If an offer seems high, raise the issue with the house buyer.
-Ask how they came up with the figure.
+If an offer seems high, we say you should raise the issue with the property buyer and how they arrive at the figure.
 Where did they get their data?
 Where is the precedent for such a high valuation?

-Some house buying companies charge for valuations, surveys and other related services they offer.
-And that’s fair enough — if those charges are clear and communicated fully at the very beginning of the process.
+Some property purchasing firms charge for valuations, surveys and other related services they offer.
+And that’s fair enough — if those charges are transparent and communicated fully at the very beginning of the process.

-Sadly, a lot of unscrupulous house buying companies hide their fees and charges in the small print of contracts.
-Some house buyers are forced to part with hundreds of pounds before contracts have been exchanged.
+Sadly, a lot of questionable house buying operators hide their legal fees in the small print of contracts.
+Some property purchasers are forced to part with hundreds of pounds before contracts exchange.

-Always check the small print in any house sale contract before you sign it.
-Ask an expert to take a look for you if you’re not sure what you’re looking for.
-And don’t be afraid to ask about fees and charges the first time you contact the company.
+Always check the small print in any contract before you sign it.
+Ask an expert to take a look for you if you’re not sure what you’re doing and don’t avoid asking about fees well within the first month you contact them.

 Can I still sell if my home needs improvements?

-The simple answer is yes.
-In fact, this is one of the main reasons people choose to sell their home to a quick house sale company.
+We say the simple answer is yes; you can still sell your house; this is one of the main reasons people choose to sell their home to a quick house sale operator.
 In some cases, the money needed to repair or renovate a property is prohibitive.
 Rather than spend months trying to find a buyer the traditional way, more and more owners are choosing to speed up the process and leave the hard work to a house buying company.

-A reputable house buying company will consider any home, regardless of its current state of repair.
+A reputable house buying firm will consider property, regardless of its current state of repair.
 Of course, the offer they make will reflect the work needed to bring the property up to standard.
-But in many cases, that reduced sale price is well worth it.
+But in many cases, the reduced price is well worth it.
 If repairs could run into tens of thousands, it’s often best to just cut and run.

-Can I trust ‘we buy any home” companies?
+Can I trust ‘we buy any home’ firms?

-Yes, but there are several unscrupulous firms in the UK who employ a range of dodgy tactics to make their money.
-The trick to success is avoiding these firms and choosing house buyers that have the best interests of homeowners at heart.
+Yes, but we know there are several questionable sell house fast firms in the UK who employ a range of dodgy tactics to make their money.
+The trick to success is avoiding these firms and choosing ones that have the best interests of homeowners at heart.

-There are a few signs that a ‘we buy any house’ may not be as trustworthy as they’d have you believe:
+There are a few signs that some firms may not be as trustworthy as they’d have you believe: